completium/certification-token/accounts/README.md

 ## Add an account to Tezbridge

-Copy paste the content of the json account file in the 'Import Key' field
+Go to [tezbridge.com](https://www.tezbridge.com/) and copy paste the content of the json account file in the 'Import Key' field:

 ![alt text](../screenshots/tezbridge.png "Add an account to Tezbridge")